SixLabors/docs/articles/imagesharp/metadata.md

 This is useful when inspecting animated formats without decoding every frame into pixel memory.

+Frame metadata matters for animation.
+Delay, blend mode, disposal mode, frame dimensions, and format-specific values can change how a multi-frame image plays even when the decoded pixels look reasonable in isolation.

 ## Strip Metadata Before Saving

 If you do not want to preserve the original metadata, clear the profiles before saving: